Success comes to those who take advantage of every opportunity.

 Taylor recorded 21 tackles in just seven games along with three sacks and a forced fumble.
 He spent nine more weeks on the 46-man roster but was reserved.

-2010-2012: Taylor has now played 55 CFL games, compiling 13 sacks and 104 tackles.
-After two seasons with Edmonton and another with Toronto (after a trade for Andre Talbot and Brad Smith), Eric joined the Lions as a free agent for 2011 and has appeared in 22 regular season games plus a pair of playoffs for BC.
+2010-2013: Eric has now played 73 CFL games, compiling 18 sacks and 140 tackles.
+After two seasons with Edmonton and another with Toronto (after a trade for Andre Talbot and Brad Smith), Eric joined the Lions as a free agent for 2011 and has appeared in 40 regular season games plus three playoff tilts for BC.

-He has been a part of the post-season in four of his five CFL seasons with three different clubs.
-Seven of Eric’s 13 career sacks have come for the Lions.
+He has been a part of the post-season in five of his six CFL seasons with three different clubs.
+Twelve of Eric’s 18 career sacks have come as a member of the Lions and so has his only Grey Cup appearance.

 2008-2009: Taylor attended training camp with the NFL's Tennessee Titans before signing with the Edmonton Eskimos in September.
 He started all six remaining regular season games at defensive tackles, recording 16 tackles, one knockdown, one fumble recovery, two tackles for a loss and one sack.
 He started both the Eastern Semi-Final and Eastern Final in the Eskimos' crossover playoff run, recording two tackles in each game.
 Taylor started 13 games at defensive tackle in his second season with the Eskimos, recording 28 tackles, three tackles for loss of two yards, three knockdowns and two sacks.